 - attract website visitors

-You can often find other related keywords beneath your search results.
+You can often find other related keywords beneath your search engine results.
 Those are also variations that you can use in your description:

 If you’re a WordPress user, then writing your meta description is easy.
 Install All-in-One SEO Pack, then set up the title tag and the meta description all at once.
 See the corresponding result on this screenshot: